Unveilling Switzerland’s Mountain Magic in 5 days

 Not a bad view to have a beer. @ La Jetee Bar, Nyon

-The Nyon Hostel (Chemin des Plantaz 47, Nyon) is located approx 15 minutes walk from Nyon station.
+My accommodation for the evening was the Nyon Hostel (Chemin des Plantaz 47, Nyon) is located approx 15 minutes walk from Nyon station.
 It is one of the cleanest, modern, and spacious hostels I’ve stayed in a very long time.
-Each bed has built in plugs (very handy), in room lockers, and an in room toilet (with showers being at the end of the corridor)
+Each bed has built in plugs (very handy), in room lockers, and an in room toilet (with showers being at the end of the corridor).

 DAY 2: INTERLAKEN & THE EIGER TRAIL